“For unto you is born this day in the city of David a Savior, who is Christ the Lord.” Luke 2:11

 The belief that the angels appeared first to poor, uneducated, country shepherds makes a lot of sense, but the truth is even better.

-See, these priests were a part of the animal sacrifice system of the church.
+Shepherd priests were a part of the animal sacrifice system of the church.
 It was their job to prepare the sheep for Passover and other Jewish ceremonies.
-Then, out of nowhere, breaking the silent night, an angel from heaven appears to them with an update to Moses’ Law.
+As they tended their duties one night, angels from heaven appeared.
+They heralded not only the birth of the Messiah, but they also gave an update to Moses’ Law.

-Though the shepherds probably weren’t fully aware of what was happening, the angel was hand-delivering a message telling them the time for animal sacrifice was nearly over, and they were the first to know.
+In beautiful brilliance, an angel of the Lord hand-delivered a message telling them the time for animal sacrifice was nearly over, and they were the first to know.

 “For there is born to you today, in David’s city, a Savior, who is Christ the Lord.”
 Luke 2:11